moonjunsain/tech-blog/README.md

 ## Usage

-Following is the screenshot of this app.
+Following is the screenshot of this app. and how it should look like once users start to post their blogs The user can use login or signup, and write a blog post in their dashboard.

-The user can use login or signup, and write a blog post in their dashboard.
+session is set so that it expires in 1 hour after logging in

 ![screenshot](./screenshot-tech-blog.png)